SiOS-Submission/SiOS/README.md

 # SiOS

 Dataset and scripts for our paper.
+## Crawl&Decrypt
+Automatic the state-of-art tool ideviceinstaller and frida-dump for comparison.

 ## Dynamic analysis/MobileSubstrate Tweak/binddetours:
 Dynamic analysis module for analyzing the network service in iOS app on the fly.